fisagor/intro_causal_inference/README.md

 This is a less quantitative version of a 14-week course.
 The lecture series consists of three modules.
 These modules address the same issue at different levels: why we do what we do, when we are deriving a causal inference.
 In this context, we will employ why and how questions to probe different causal inference frameworks and methods.

 ### iii. course plan
 The meetings will be held online, via zoom.
 Discussions will be primarily in Turkish.
 However, since all the material is in English, fluency in both languages is required.
 I will provide the readings on a weekly basis.
-Some weekly assignments will be offered to implement our findings.
+A number of weekly assignments will be offered to implement our findings.

 ### iv. schedule